AmitHaina/horaa-tls/README.md

 ## 🛡️ Capabilities & Limitations

-*   **What it DOES bypass**: Bypasses passive fingerprinting blocks (such as JA3/JA4 TLS signatures, HTTP/2 frames configuration, and User-Agent/Client Hint alignment) enforced by Cloudflare, Akamai, Imperva, and DataDome.
+*   **What it DOES bypass**: Bypasses passive fingerprinting blocks (such as JA3/JA4 TLS signatures, HTTP/2 frames configuration, and User-Agent/Client Hint alignment) enforced by Cloudflare, Akamai, and Imperva.
 *   **What it DOES NOT bypass**: As a socket-level HTTP client, it does not run a browser engine or execute JavaScript.
 It **cannot** automatically solve interactive browser challenges (like Cloudflare Turnstile checkboxes or JS challenge walls).
 To access pages protected by active challenges, you must solve them using browser automation (or a solver) and pass the resulting session cookies/tokens to the client.

 ---